tailix/libkernaux/README.md

 * `--enable-checks-pthreads` - enable tests that require pthreads
 * `--enable-checks-python` - enable tests that require Python 3 with YAML and Jinja2
+* `--enable-fixtures` - enable fixtures for tests and bindings

 #### Packages